 History, tourist information, and nearby accommodation

-After the Dissolution of the Monasteries under Henry VIII the abbey was sold to Robert Strelly, who converted the monastic buildings into domestic quarters from himself and his family.
-A farmhouse wa established in the former east range of the abbey.
+After the Dissolution of the Monasteries under Henry VIII, the abbey was sold to Robert Strelly, who converted the monastic buildings into domestic quarters from himself and his family.
+A farmhouse was established in the former east range of the abbey.
 However, the abbey quickly fell into decay, and eventually was pulled down, and the stone used for building nearby Rokeby Hall.

 The best remaining buildings are the abbey church, where there are several surviving medieval tombs under the crossing, notably the table tomb of Sir Rafe Bowes.
 The east end, or presbytery, stands to the height of the great east window.
 Beyond the church is the cloister, of which only the foundation walls exist to show the outline of the cloister walk.